top of page

 Q: Where will we be staying and sleeping overnight?
 How much will it cost?

 A: Lodging is included in our package fees.
-A high-end campsite with tents, running water, and lavatories will be available for use during the expeditions.
-We will return every night near sunset
+Either hotel stays when available, or high-end campsite with tents, running water, and lavatories will be available for use during the expeditions.
+We will return every night near sunset.

 Q: Are meals included?

-A: Participants are responsible for their own food and packing their own lunch during the day.
-Before the expedition formally begins, we will make a trip to a supermarket so each participant can purchase their own food for the entire trip.
-Continental breakfast may be available at the hotel.
+A: Domestic expeditions: participants are responsible for their own food and packing their own lunch during the day.
+International expeditions: yes.
+Before any International expeditions formally begins, we will make a trip to a supermarket so each participant can purchase their own food for the entire trip.
+Continental breakfast may be available at the hotels (where available)

 Q: Do I need to bring my own metal detector?

 A: You do not need to bring your own metal detector, though using your own equipment can enrich the experience.
-If you decide to bring one, we highly recommend the MINELAB Go-Find metal detectors as they are extremely lightweight, compact, notably powerful in Chilean desert conditions and extremely affordable.
+If you decide to bring one, we highly recommend the MINELAB Vanquish 540 metal detectors as they are extremely lightweight, compact, notably powerful in desert conditions and extremely affordable.

 Q: Are we free to hunt by ourselves away from the team?